- Books, Literature, and Writing»

 "What’s a calling?"

-"I suppose I should explains things, it is only right that I do.
-I created you with grand spell craft.
+"I suppose I should explain things, it is only right that I do.
+I created you with grand spellcraft.
 It took four months to finish.
 Five days of fasting.
 Two months of careful celestial calculations.
 The ritual itself took precise timing and five... five endowed rune stones.
 All to create the perfection of your form and endow your flesh with spirit."

 He stepped closer to me and peering at me intensely.
 He was getting into my personal space and so stepping back and holding my hands up I said, "Hold on, old man.
 You’re not going to study anything on me, thank you very much.
 Look.”
 I held my arms out, touching a scar that ran up my forearm for a few inches.
 "See that scar.
 That scar is two years old and a lesson why someone my age should not attempt to rollerblade.
 Would a perfectly created being have scars?
 Not likely.
 And let me tell you this body is far from perfect, in fact, it is rather broken.
 I have half a mind to ask you to make a new one; without the distracting pain part and perhaps slightly bigger breasts."